Quinn243/quinn243.github.io/_posts/2025-06-17-self-intro.md

 **About Me**

-I am Qunying Zhang, currently working as a Quantitative Researcher in Boston.
+I am currently working as a Quantitative Researcher in Boston.
 I have a multidisciplinary academic background in **Physics** (B.Sc, Shanghai Jiao Tong University) and **Computational Finance** (M.Sc, Carnegie Mellon University).
 Over the past five years, I have been applying advanced quantitative methods and machine learning models to financial data in the asset management industry.

 ## My Research Interests